anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-3-backend.md

 ### Team
 * Dataset in database on `stearns`
 * `ProductionCode` updated to work with database
-* `cl.py`, `app.py`, `Tests` still functional and updated if necessary
+* `command_line.py`, `flask_app.py`, `Tests` still functional and updated if necessary

 ## Your Task

-Your team should create a Postgres database back-end for your Flask app using the [psycopg2](https://www.psycopg.org/docs/index.html) module.
+Your team should create a Postgres database back-end for your Flask app using the [records](https://github.com/kennethreitz/records) module.
 Specifically, you should:
 * Put your data into a well-structured database named based on your team name on `stearns` (as specified on Moodle)
-* Use `psycopg2` to connect your existing functionality to the database and update your code to make appropriate queries on the database
+* Use `records` to connect your existing functionality to the database and update your code to make appropriate queries on the database
 * Update your test suite if necessary based on the refactoring that you do on your code

 The grader will assess your project with the following workflow:
 * Connect to `stearns`
 * Pull down your repository from the appropriate tag
 * Create the `psql_config.py` file with your team database name and information
-* Run your Flask app `app.py`
+* Run your Flask app `flask_app.py`
 * Run your test suite
 * Look at your code